syncfusion-content/javascript-docs/js/Grid/Cell.md

 ### Clip

-When the content overflows, the remaining content will be hidden in the particular cell
+When the content overflows, the remaining content will be hidden in the particular cell.

 The following code example describes the above behavior.